I love trying out new dessert recipes and sharing my findings. Turns out many fancy sweets aren't nearly as hard to make

-A traditional Victoria sponge cake is one of my family's favourite treats for afternoon tea, and as well as being delicious, it's incredibly simple to make.
+A traditional Victoria sponge cake is one of my family's favourite treats for afternoon tea.
+Not only is it delicious, but it's also incredibly simple to make.
 It consists of two layers of cake sandwiched together with jam and buttercream.
-There are variations on the recipe (some people using fresh fruit or cream in the filling), but I am sticking with this recipe passed to me by my grandmother.
+There are variations of the recipe (some people use fresh fruit or cream in the filling), but I am sticking with this recipe passed to me by my grandmother.
 Of course, she wouldn't be entirely happy with me using an electric mixer, but I like to cut down on preparation time.
 If you have the inclination, mix everything together by hand in a big bowl using a wooden spoon.

 Ingredients for the Sponge Cake